 In this example, I placed an image on the desktop.
 It’s a picture I took at a local event.
-These are just some of the attributes I am sharing as even I got scared as to the extent of the information stored with this image.
-Here you can see various file attributes like permissions, type, and extension amongst many others including the make and model of my mobile phone.
-If you scroll down, you will see a whole host of attributes such as:
+These are just some of the attributes I am sharing as even I got scared about the extent of the information stored with this image.
+Here you can see various file attributes like permissions, type, and extension, amongst many others, including the make and model of my mobile phone.
+If you scroll down, you will see a whole host of attributes, such as:

 $exiftool -all= me.jpg

 Running this will save a copy of your original image with the EXIF data removed from it.
 The original filename will be updated.
 It will now have “_original” added at the end.